 A second upscale option in Portofino is Eight Hotel Portofino, a short stroll up the road from Belmond Hotel Splendido.
 The intimate boutique property houses a mere handful of rooms in an authentic Ligurian house.

-A completely underwhelming property with dreary rooms, but it's one of the few midrange options in Portofino, and the location pretty is epic.
+A completely underwhelming property with dreary rooms, but it’s one of the few midrange options in Portofino, and the location pretty is epic.
 Hotel Piccolo sits just below the Belmond Hotel Splendido, so you get the same epic location for a third of the cost.
-And it's just a few steps away from Cannone Bay, one of the most iconic coves in Italy.
+And it’s just a few steps away from Cannone Bay where they claim the real estate to some pretty spectacular sunbathing spots.